cvl-umass/AdaptCLIPZS/README.md

 ## Generate attributes from OpenAI GPT

 We provide our generated attributes for all datasets in "gpt_descriptions" folder.
+The folder contains folders for every dataset named in the format `<gpt_version>_<Dataset Name>`.
+Each of the dataset folder contains text files for each class named after the classname.
 You can also reproduce the process by running
 ```
 python generate_gpt.py --api_key <your_api_key> --dataset StanfordCars --location --im_dir <path to directory containing images of StanfordCars> --json_file <path to json file of StanfordCars from VDT-Adapter> --gpt_version gpt4_0613_api
 ```